-Software companies dominate for 20th straight year with StartApp claiming the top spot
+Software companies dominate for 21st straight year with Loot Crate claiming the top spot

 SAN FRANCISCO, Nov.
-13, 2015 – Deloitte today released the 2015 Technology Fast 500, an annual ranking of the fastest growing North American companies in the technology, media, telecommunications, life sciences and energy tech sectors.
-StartApp claimed the top spot with a growth rate of 21,984 percent from 2011 to 2014.
-Based in New York, StartApp provides a free monetization and distribution platform that integrates with applications on mobile devices.
-Founded in 2010, StartApp now partners with more than 200,000 applications, and has generated over seven billion software development kit (SDK) downloads to date.
+16, 2016—Deloitte today released the 2016 Technology Fast 500, an annual ranking of the fastest growing North American companies in the technology, media, telecommunications, life sciences, and energy tech sectors.
+Loot Crate claimed the top spot with a growth rate of 66,661 percent from 2012 to 2015.

-Awardees are selected for this honor based on percentage fiscal year revenue growth from 2011 to 2014.
-Overall, 2015 Technology Fast 500 companies achieved revenue growth ranging from 109 percent to 21,984 percent from 2011 to 2014, with an average growth of 850 percent.
+Awardees are selected for this honor based on percentage fiscal year revenue growth from 2012 to 2015.
+Overall, 2016 Technology Fast 500 companies achieved revenue growth ranging from 121 percent to 66,661 percent in the 2012 to 2015 time frame, with a median growth of 290 percent.

 The top 10 ranked companies are as follows:

 ||Los Angeles, California

 ||New York, New York